New geometric structures on 3-manifolds: surgery and generalized geometry: Introduction

 Generalized geometry encompasses classical geometric structures (symplectic and complex structures are particular cases of generalized complex structures) but also offers genuinely new structures: there are closed manifolds that are neither complex nor symplectic but admit a stable generalized complex structure \cite{cavalcanti-gualtieri:2007, cavalcanti-gualtieri:2009}.
 This is a very tight phenomenon, as a generalized complex manifold must be almost complex.
 The key for this small window to exist is the type change, which happens from dimension four onwards.
 A stable generalized complex manifold is generically symplectic but degenerates in a complex way along a codimension-$2$ submanifold.

 Generalized geometry of type $B_n$ is an extension of generalized geometry that offers a whole new realm of structures. $B_n$-generalized complex structures are now possible in odd dimensions (having as particular cases cosymplectic and normal almost contact structures).
-Type change, occurring again in a codimension-$2$ submanifold, is possible in dimension three and stable $B_n$-generalized complex structures, or simply $B_n$-structures, are generically cosymplectic.
+Type change for stable $B_n$-generalized complex structures or simply $B_n$-structures, which are generically cosymplectic up to generalized diffeomorphism, occurs again in a codimension-$2$ submanifold and is already possible in dimension three.
 A natural question arises: does there exist a $B_3$-generalized complex manifold that is neither cosymplectic nor normal almost contact?

 We settle this question by proving the following general result.

 \begin{customthm}{\ref{thm:every-closed-B3}} Any closed orientable $3$-manifold admits a $B_3$-structure with exactly two type-change curves. \end{customthm}